alphagov/govwifi/README.md

 -------------------------
 **Emails**

-For both incoming and outgoing email support we user [Amazon's SES.](https://aws.amazon.com/ses/) The incoming endpoint is [/sns](https://github.com/alphagov/govwifi/blob/master/src/sns/index.php) - which is in fact a notifications endpoint for the [Simple Notifications Service](https://aws.amazon.com/sns/).
+For both incoming and outgoing email support we use [Amazon's SES.](https://aws.amazon.com/ses/) The incoming endpoint is [/sns/](https://github.com/alphagov/govwifi/blob/master/src/sns/index.php) - which is in fact a notifications endpoint for the [Simple Notifications Service](https://aws.amazon.com/sns/).
 When an email is received by one of the endpoints defined in the
 [SES email configuration](https://github.com/alphagov/govwifi-terraform/blob/master/govwifi-emails/emails.tf) a